VolumeZer0/cse15L-lab-reports-fa24/index.md

     khangtran@Khangs-MacBook-Pro ~ % cd
     khangtran@Khangs-MacBook-Pro ~ %
     ```
-    Output? - No output, the program is expecting an input on the next line. failing to provide a valid directory throws an error `zsh:        command not found: akjsdfba`
+    Output? - No output, the program is expecting an input on the next line. failing to provide a valid directory throws an error `zsh:        command not found: akjsdfba`.

-    Error? - No, after inputing cd the next line is expecting a directory to be inputed
+    Error? - No, after inputing cd the next line is expecting a directory to be inputed.

   * _path to a directory as argument_